QryptInc/qrypt-security-quickstarts-cpp/KeyGenLocal/README.md

 ## Run
 This will display the locally generated AES key.

+Change to the followng folder:

+*Linux/Mac - KeyGenLocal/build*

+*Windows - KeyGenLocal/build/Debug*

-Change to the *KeyGenLocal/build/Debug* folder and enter the following command:
+Enter the following command:

     ./KeyGenLocal ${QRYPT_TOKEN}